ejohansson13/audio-to-image/README.md

 You can check if you already have git installed by typing "git --version" into your Terminal command line.

+Check if you have Anaconda previously installed.
+Necessary for creating virtual environment to run pipeline

 #### Disclaimer

 Please keep in mind general ethical and safety guidelines when utilizing any image generation technology.
 If you have any questions, OpenAI's [usage policies](https://openai.com/policies/usage-policies) are a good place to start.